kjsce-codecell/Nodejs-Chat-App/Documentation/app.md

         })
 }
 ```
-##### 7. Creates server here browsers can connect to using listen method provided by Express:
+##### 7. Creates server where browsers can connect to, using listen method provided by Express:
 ```
 app.listen(app.get('port'),function(){
         console.log("running :port")